Saturday, January 21, 2017

 • Motor Generator

-• Motor Generator The Hertner Electric Company Cleveland, Ohio Serial No. 2528 15 hp 220v 30 60 Hz 37A 1750 RMP 400 C Continuous Duty Throughout the history of Seminole Lodge various equipment was used to supply or produce power.
+• Motor Generator The Hertner Electric Company Cleveland, Ohio Serial No. 2528 15 hp 220v 30 60 Hz 37A 1750 RMP 400 C Continuous Duty Throughout the history of Seminole Lodge, various equipment was used to supply or produce power.
 This motor generator and housing came to the property in 1928.
-A cable connected to the motor extended down to the riverbank to recharge Edison’s battery-powered boat, and electric launch named Reliance.
-It may have also lit the light along the pier, as well as the lanterns hanging in the Summer House situated at the end of the pier.
-In 1928 all overhead electric wiring was placed underground.
-Henry Ford financed these improvements and other projects in the 1920s, in exchange for Edison’s donation of the 1886 Fort Myers laboratory to Ford’s Greenfield Village museum.
+A cable connected to the motor extended to the riverbank to recharge Edison's battery-powered boat and electric launch named Reliance.
+It may have also lit the light along the pier and the lanterns hanging in the Summer House at the end of the dock.
+In 1928, all overhead electric wiring was placed underground.
+Henry Ford financed these improvements and other projects in the 1920s in exchange for Edison's donation of the 1886 Fort Myers laboratory to Ford's Greenfield Village Museum.

-Edison’s invention and business life included extensive and successful work with integrated power systems.
-Edison placed an “isolated” power system on the south end of 1886 Edison was interested in bringing electricity to the rest of Fort Myers, and several reasons prevented the project.
-Years later in 1898, local resident A.A.
+Edison's invention and business life included extensive and successful work with integrated power systems.
+In 1886, Edison placed an "isolated" power system on the south end.
+Edison was interested in bringing electricity to the rest of Fort Myers, but several reasons prevented the project.
+Years later, in 1898, local resident A.A.
 Gardner franchised the first electric plant in the city.

-The electrical lines extended beyond the Edison property by 1919.
-At that time Edison disassembled the original power system components and sent them to his New Jersey laboratory.
-Today one can view them at the Henry Ford Museum and Greenfield Village in Dearborn, Michigan.
+By 1919, the electrical lines extended beyond Edison's property.
+At that time, Edison disassembled the original power system components and sent them to his New Jersey laboratory.
+Today, they can be viewed at the Henry Ford Museum and Greenfield Village in Dearborn, Michigan.

 — -Thomas Edison

-“Beyond doubt, you have the finest place in the country, and if you build a seawall inside a few years this section will not be large enough to hold the tourists that will be scrambling to get here every winter.
+"Beyond doubt, you have the finest place in the country, and if you build a seawall in a few years, this section will not be large enough to hold the tourists eager to get here every winter.
 Yes, sir, by all means, build -Thomas Edison, thoughts on the proposed city seawall from a local newspaper article in 1908.

-Edison built the first section of the rock seawall along with his property in 1903 and extended it along with the Guest House property in 1907. the seawall was 3' tall and 2' wide and was completed for $450.
-The Seminole Lodge Caretaker, Ewald Stulpner, related in a letter to Edison that the structure “makes a great improvement to your riverfront."
+Edison built the first section of the rock seawall along with his property in 1903 and extended it along with the Guest House property in 1907.
+The seawall was 3' tall and 2' wide and was completed for $450.
+The Seminole Lodge Caretaker, Ewald Stulpner, wrote to Edison that the structure "makes a great improvement to your riverfront."

 The seawall protected the property and provided a small beachfront area for the Edison family and guests.
-The lawn along the seawall was also an important feature of the landscape.
+The lawn along the seawall was also an essential feature of the landscape.

 Seawall Restoration 2005